Fadhil/bakool/README.md

 require 'bakool'

 # Create a basket with default catalogue and rules
+# Note: Delivery is free by default (no delivery charges applied)
 basket = Bakool::Basket.new

 # Add products by their codes